hmrc/pillar2-submission-api/resources/public/api/conf/common/testing.md

 - Set up a test organisation.
 - Run a SubmitUKTR request.

-The [Pillar 2 service guide](https://developer.service.hmrc.gov.uk/guides/pillar2-service-guide/) contains more detailed information on testing for each endpoint.
+The [service guide](https://developer.service.hmrc.gov.uk/guides/pillar2-service-guide/) contains more detailed information on testing for each endpoint.

 **Header Parameters**